Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 # State
 A state is a construct to describe values and actions related to eachothers such as roles. a state is divided in two substates, the value substate and the action substate.

+a state can be refer to itself in the actions trough the use of the `this` keyword that means this instance of the construct

 ## Attributes
 A state attribute is defined as a variable declaration (and optionally an assignment) inside the state declaration